Services

 Why traditional lead-finding methods stall

-Most commercial cleaning operators look for leads in three places: bought lists, LinkedIn searches, and Google Maps trawls.
-All three converge on the same problem — every cleaner in the metro is contacting the same facility managers with the same generic introduction.
+I have spoken to hundreds of commercial cleaning operators across Auckland, Sydney, and Dallas.
+Almost all of them look for leads in three places: bought lists, LinkedIn searches, and Google Maps trawls.
+All three converge on the same problem.
+Every cleaner in the metro is contacting the same facility managers with the same generic introduction.
 Reply rates collapse under 1 percent.

 Start with the buildings you already clean

 Every active contract is an unused prospecting asset.
 The buildings physically next door share the same precinct conditions, frequently share the same property manager, and almost always know each other's facility teams socially.
-That proximity is worth more than any database.
+That proximity is worth more than any database you can buy.

-The opening line that beats every cold pitch: 'we already clean the building next door — would it make sense to scope yours?'
+Here is the pitch that works: 'We already clean the building next door, would it make sense to scope yours?'
 That sentence transfers trust, removes the operational risk objection, and reframes the conversation around the local facility-manager network the prospect already participates in.

 Go up the chain to property managers